•

 • To remain eligible for sports, student-athletes must be present for at least 85% of the total instructional days in the previous semester.

-• Eligibility will be enforced in the second semester of the 2024-25 school year.
-This means students who wish to play sports in the second semester cannot exceed 13 school absences during the first semester.
+• Eligibility for Fall/Winter 2025 will be enforced from the previous semester of the 2024-25 school year.
+This means students who wish to play sports in the second semester cannot exceed 13 school absences during the second semester.

 • NCDPI rationale: To encourage high school attendance and ensure that student-athletes prioritize their academic commitments.